edbeeching/godot_rl_agents/docs/CUSTOM_ENV.md

 func get_obs():
 # The observation of the agent, think of what is the key information that is needed to perform the task, try to have things in coordinates that a relative to the play

+# return a dictionary with the "obs" as a key, you can have several keys
     pass

 func get_reward():
     var reward = 0